-thirteenth letter of the aleph-bet and has a numerical value of 'forty'.
-The stands mayim, which means water.
+is the thirteenth letter of the aleph-bet and has a numerical value of 'forty'.
+The word mem stands for mayim, which means water.
 A human being cannot survive without water.

 Torah, the most vital element in our spiritual lives, is referred to as water, as it states: "Water refers to Torah."
-Just as a human being cannot survive without water, a Jew cannot survive without Torah. studying the mishnayot in this booklet, you will receive spiritual sustenance.
+Just as a human being cannot survive without water, a Jew cannot survive without Torah.
+By studying the mishnayot in this booklet, you will receive spiritual sustenance.